 DIY Pet Gates for Cats

 I've got two cats.
 One of them enjoys peeing on beds (he's healthy... he's just kind of a jerk), so I do not want the cats in my bedroom.
 However, my windowless bathroom is attached to my bedroom, which means when I take a shower, the humidity rises in my room.
 Or, in winter, the heat doesn't get into my room and the temperatures are sub-Arctic at night.
 I just want to leave the bedroom door open, darn it!

 I needed a pet gate, but let's face it, cats can jump over most of them.
 The really tall, specialty ones cost a fortune.
 I might make one myself, except I have no tool skills whatsoever.
 I live in constant fear of removing my own finger accidentally with a screwdriver.
 I am a low-skill DIY (do it yourself) type of gal.

 So, I finally came up with a great idea.
 Below, you will find directions for a freestanding cat/dog gate you can make of any height, using only scissors (and possibly a hammer if needed) as far as tools go.

 I will also include directions on how to attach the gate to your wall in a way that is easily removed (by you, not by the cats) in case you want to easily whisk it away.
 Attaching the gate to the wall is useful in case your cats are particularly stubborn or you have a very tall gate that needs stabilizing.

 For a free-standing gate, you will need:

-- Three wire shelves (as pictured to the right); the length should be how tall you want to gate to stand - you can get them cut to size at Home Depot - mine are a standard, pre-cut 4' - preferably with a lip no wider than an inch; 16" width
+- Three wire shelves; the length should be how tall you want the gate to stand.
+You can get them cut to size at Home Depot.
+Mine are a standard, pre-cut 4', preferably with a lip and no wider than an inch; 16" width.

 If you want a non-permanent way to attach the gate to your wall, you will need